-Regardless of the size of your wealth it is important to have a Florida estate plan in place in case of incapacity and to handle distribution of your assets at death.
-Every Lakewood Ranch, Bradenton and Sarasota Florida resident has an estate (home, personal property, investments, bank accounts, and retirement accounts).
-A Florida estate plan can assist in the following areas: (i) avoiding having the state of Florida determine to whom your Florida estate will descend; (ii) Name a guardian for your children; (iii) Outline personal preferences and desires; (iv) Provide for heirs with special needs; and (v) Plan for incapacity (by avoiding guardianship proceedings).
+Regardless of the size of your wealth, it is important to have an up to date Florida estate plan in place.
+A Florida estate plan can assist in the following areas: (i) avoiding having the state of Florida determine to whom your Florida estate will descend; (ii) Name a guardian for your children; (iii) Outline personal preferences and desires both during your lifetime and at death; (iv) Provide for heirs with special needs; and (v) When you are no longer capable of managing your affairs by planning for incapacity (by avoiding guardianship proceedings).
+Every Lakewood Ranch and Bradenton, Florida resident has an estate (home, personal property, investments, bank accounts, and retirement accounts) that needs to be protected.

 Our goal is to help you preserve your Manatee County Florida assets for the benefit of your heirs, at the lowest possible estate tax rate, and protect them from creditor claims.
 When beginning the Florida estate planning process there is no substitute for highly qualified and experienced Florida legal guidance.
 We take the time to get to know you and help you define your goals so that we can advise you of the Florida estate planning strategies best suited to achieve your goals.
 At a minimum, every Lakewood Ranch FL resident should have these primary estate planning documents: